 Pages for Pediatrics — Brand identity, art direction, and illustration for a nonprofit that makes children’s books about pediatric illnesses and disabilities.

 Pages for Pediatrics (PFP) is a 501(c)(3) nonprofit that writes, illustrates, and donates children’s storybooks on pediatric illnesses and disabilities.
 PFP’s mission is to help alleviate patient anxiety by advocating for disability representation and combatting stigma toward pediatric health conditions.
+As Creative Director, I oversee the book illustrations and designs, brand identity, and creative direction.
+This project highlights the wordmark development process and brand applications.

 Giving the logo a modern refresh.